'I'm just shocked': Residents react after one killed, 3 injured in Franklin Park shooting

 "I don't think it's specific to parks," Meidl said of the shootings.
 "It just happens to be the location where they decide to congregate."

 Meidl said officers conduct a "prowl check" at a park "hot spot" when they are not responding to calls.
-He said officers look for people in parks that closed for the night .
+He said officers look for people in parks closed for the night.

 But Meidl said officers often struggle to make time for those checks.